Zoom on the Westinghouse WGen7500DFc

-With its dual-fuel technology, the powerful and versatile Westinghouse WGen7500DFc provides an output of 120/240V.
-While gasoline-powered, it gives a running wattage of 7500W along with a peak wattage of 9500W.
-While propane-powered, it provides 6750 rated watts and 8550 starting watts.
+The dual-fuel technology of the Westinghouse WGen7500DFc allows for an output of 120/240V and provides superb power and versatility.
+If gasoline-powered, the device provides a running wattage of 7,500W and a starting wattage of 9,500W.
+If propane-powered, it gives 6,750 rated watts and 8,550 starting watts.

-At a noise rating of 72 dBA (just slightly more noisy than a dishwasher), this generator can be started via a simple traditional pull-start mechanism, or a convenient and easy-to-use electric starter (battery included).
+The generator features a simple traditional pull-start mechanism and also a simple and elegant electric starter (battery included).
+It is rated for a noise of 72 dBA (just slightly more noisy than a vacuum cleaner).
 The WGen7500DFc can also be remotely started, offering further convenience (key fob included).

-Regarding its running time, the WGen7500DFc, with a 6.6 gallons fuel capacity can operate for up to 16 hours with a full tank of gasoline (fuel consumption around 0.6 GPH).
-When using propane, it can run for up to 11 hours (on a 20 lbs tank - propane consumption around 0.43 GPH).
+As for its running time, the WGen7500DFc, along with its 6.6 gallons fuel capacity, can run for up to 16 hours with a full tank filled with gasoline (fuel consumption around 0.6 GPH).
+If propane is used, it can operate for up to 11 hours (on a 20 lbs tank - propane consumption around 0.43 GPH).

-The WGen7500DFc is unsuitable for the powering of sensitive electronic devices due to its relatively high THD (<23%).
+The powering of sensitive electronic devices with the WGen7500DFc is not recommended due to its relatively high THD (<23%).

 The control panel features the upcoming 5 AC outlets:

-Furthermore, it has 2 DC outlets: there's two 5V USB ports (USB-A) allowing you to conveniently charge electronics such as mobile phones and tablets.
+It also sports 2 DC outlets: there's two 5V USB ports (USB-A) with which charging of electronics like mobile phones and tablets is made convenient.

-As the WGen7500DFc holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.
+Because the WGen7500DFc is equipped with a twist-lock L14-30R receptacle, it is transfer switch ready: it can power your home during a power outage, as it can be easily connected to your breaker box to power your household.

 Westinghouse's ST Switch Outlet